-Regulus, Alpha Leonis (α Leo), is a multiple star system located in the constellation Leo.
-It lies at a distance of 79.3 light years from Earth.
-With a combined apparent magnitude of 1.36, it is the brightest star in Leo and the 21st brightest star in the sky.
-It is only slightly fainter than Deneb in the constellation Cygnus and Mimosa in Crux, and it just outshines Adhara in Canis Major, Castor in Gemini, and Shaula in Scorpius.
+Regulus, Alpha Leonis (α Leo), is the primary component in a multiple-star system located 79.3 light-years away in the constellation Leo.
+With a combined apparent magnitude of 1.40, it is the brightest star in Leo and the 21st brightest star in the sky.

 Regulus is part of a relatively bright asterism known as the Sickle of Leo, which outlines the celestial lion’s head, mane, and shoulders.
 Regulus sits at the base of the Sickle, marking the lion’s heart.
 The star is also one of the vertices of the Spring Triangle, a conspicuous asterism visible in the evening sky during the northern hemisphere spring.

-Regulus appears as a single star to the unaided eye, but it is in fact a multiple star system consisting of two pairs of stars and possibly more components.
-The components are designated as Alpha Leonis (Regulus) A, B, C, and D.
+Regulus appears as a single star to the unaided eye, but it is in fact a quadruple star system consisting of two pairs of stars and possibly more components.
+The main components are designated as Alpha Leonis (Regulus) A, B, and C.

 Regulus has a mass 3.8 times that of the Sun and a radius 4.35 times solar.
 With a surface temperature of 11,668 K, it shines with 316.2 solar luminosities.
 The star is a very fast spinner, with a projected rotational velocity of 318 km/s at the equator.
 It has an estimated age of at least a billion years.

-As a result of its high rotational velocity, the star’s shape has been distorted into a highly oblate spheroid, with its equatorial diameter 32 percent larger than its diameter at the poles.
-The star’s rotational period is only 15.9 hours and its equatorial rotational velocity is 96.5 percent of its breakup velocity.
+Regulus completes a rotation in only 15.9 hours and its equatorial rotational velocity is 96.5 percent of its breakup velocity.
 As a result, the star is emitting polarized light.